 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Title IX prohibits such conduct.

-University officials will provide you with verbal information and an informational brochure to explain the services, assistance, and support that are available to you.
-They will outline the disciplinary and complaint procedures that are available and provide you with written information about these procedures, possible sanctions for the respondent, and other important topics.
-You will receive information about preserving evidence and certain protective orders that may be available.
+University officials will reach out to you and provide you with an opportunity to meet, as well as provide you with an informational brochure and resources.
+During a meeting, University officials will explain the services, assistance, support, and options that are available to you.
 Any further action depends on your situation, your needs, and what you choose to do.
 By law, the Title IX Coordinator will always be informed of the complaint.

 Only those within the University with a legitimate need to know will have knowledge of the complainant's name and what occurred.
-All employees involved with the sexual misconduct process receive specific training about respecting and safeguarding private information.
-In no case will students or student-employees have access to information provided in a sexual misconduct report.
+All employees involved with the complaint/grievance process receive specific training about respecting and safeguarding private information.
+In no case will students or student-employees have access to information provided in a Prohibited Conduct report.

 Under the Clery Act, the University must send out a "timely warning notice" to alert the campus community to security and safety threats, which includes information regarding these incidents.
 This will not include the complainant's name.

-Please see the NMU Sexual Misconduct Policy to review further information regarding confidentiality, anonymity, and legal exceptions.
+Please see the NMU Relationship Violence, Sexual Misconduct and Stalking Policy to review further information regarding confidentiality, anonymity, and legal exceptions.

-Janet Koski, Equal Opportunity Officer & Title IX Coordinator
+Associate Director of Equal Opportunity and Title IX Coordinator

 105 Cohodas